smyrman/blog/2021-09-v2-for-generics/2-sync-v2.md

 ## sync/v2/atomic

 As mentioned in the [introduction article][intro], this series always introduce the versioning after the _first element_, and as a consequence, if we want to version the `sync` package, we also have to version the `sync/atomic` package.
-Wether this package _needs_ generics is a discussion in itself, but let's for now imagine that we do choose to add generics to almost all of the exposed functions.
+Wether this package _needs_ generics is a discussion in itself, but let's for now assume that we have choosen to add generics to the _entire_ public interface.
 How could we do that?

 To refresh, this is how the public interface for the package looks like today: